 Claiming ITC on Transfer of Business

-Claiming Input Tax Credit (ITC) on transfer of business is a crucial aspect for businesses that undergo mergers, acquisitions, or any other form of transfer.
-When a business transfers, it needs to transfer its assets and liabilities, including its tax credits.
-A registered taxpayer may transfer the input tax credit that is accessible and unutilised in his electronic credit ledger to another business in case of a business transfer by way of sale, merger, or demerger by filing a declaration in GST Form ITC-02.
-To claim ITC on transfer of business, the new business entity needs to register for Goods and Services Tax (GST) and provide the necessary documentation, including a transfer agreement, to the GST authorities.
+A registered taxpayer may transfer the input tax credit accessible and excess in his electronic credit ledger to another business in case of a business transfer by way of sale, merger, or demerger by filing a declaration in GST Form ITC-02.
+The new business entity must register for Goods and Services Tax (GST) and provide the necessary documentation, including a transfer agreement, to the GST authorities to claim ITC on business transfer.

 Transfer of ITC by Filing Form GST ITC-02